mpsonntag/snippets/courses/teaching/RDF_SPARQL.md

     exp:Fred exp:Mother exp:Franny
     exp:Fred exp:Father exp:Bert

-We use searching for exp:Mother to get the Mother of Fred, we use searching for exp:Father to get the Father of Fred, we use searching for exp:Parent to get both parents of Fred even though `exp:Fred exp:Parent exp:Franny` and `exp:Fred exp:Parent exp:Bert` are not explicitly stored in the database!
+We use searching for exp:Mother to get the Mother of Fred.
+We use searching for exp:Father to get the Father of Fred, and exp:Parent to get both parents of Fred even though `exp:Fred exp:Parent exp:Franny` and `exp:Fred exp:Parent exp:Bert` are not explicitly stored in the database.

 ## Turtle language features